prividentity/cryptonets-ios-sdk/README.md

 ### Initialize Session

 A method that creates the session for SDK work.
-It saves the session pointer inside the SDK and uses it for other methods.
-Please, use it before any other calls.
+It saves the session pointer inside the SDK for future usage.
+Please use it before making any other calls.

 ```swift
 func initializeSession(settings: NSString) -> Bool